iteravirgo/bcsitera.github.io/apps/cargoson/docs/en-US/help.md

 |LDM|Transportation Order line LDM|
 |Description|Transportation Order line description|

-- Press button **Cargoson Price Request** to send the query to Cargoson.
+- Press button **Send to Cargoson** to send the Transportation Order to Cargoson.
+System checks if all mandatory fielda have been filled with data (if not, the corresponding message is displayed to the user).
+If Transportaton Order has already been sent to Cargoson from related source document, theb user will be notified with message **Current document is already sent to Cargoson.
+Do you want to continue?**.
+- Press button **SEND DIRECTLY TO SHIPPING AGENT** to send the Transportation Order to Cargoson with Direct Booking option.
+If Transportaton Order has already been sent to Cargoson from related source document, theb user will be notified with message **Current document is already sent to Cargoson.
+Do you want to continue?**.
 - Cargoson will reply with price offers from different carriers:
 ![Cargoson Carrier Services](4_cargoson_carrier_services.png)
-- Mark suitable line and press **OK** to select carrier service to the source document as Shipping Agent and Shipping Agent Service (it is needed for direct booking) or discard the selection by pressing **Cancel**
+- ct carrier service to the source document as Shipping Agent and Shipping Agent Service (it is needed for direct booking) or discard the selection by pressing **Cancel**

  <br/>
  <br/>